keisuke-kanao/dapp-world-solidity-practice-progress/README.md

 I've been practicing Solidity programming by solving [problems from DApp World](https://dapp-world.com/problems).

 ## Number of solved problems
-As of now (16 Dec 2024), I solved 32 out of 59 problems, however, the site shows 31 for unknown reasons.
+As of now (13 Jan 2025), I solved 36 out of 59 problems, however, the site shows 35 for unknown reasons.

 ![](./number-of-solved-problems.png)